dekoza/mtgpl/DOM.rst

    When Guardians of Koilos enters the battlefield, you may return another target historic permanent you control to its owner's hand.
 (Artifacts, legendaries, and Sagas are historic.)

-:mtgtip:`Helm of the Host<https://cards.scryfall.io/border_crop/front/1/d/1d65d20c-09e5-4139-838b-7e0e48eb2b2b.jpg?1562732269|https://scryfall.com/card/dom/217/helm-of-the-host?utm_source=api>`
+:mtgtip:`Helm of the Host<https://cards.scryfall.io/border_crop/front/1/d/1d65d20c-09e5-4139-838b-7e0e48eb2b2b.jpg?1666094567|https://scryfall.com/card/dom/217/helm-of-the-host?utm_source=api>`
-   At the beginning of combat on your turn, create a token that's a copy of equipped creature, except the token isn't legendary if equipped creature is legendary.
+   At the beginning of combat on your turn, create a token that's a copy of equipped creature, except the token isn't legendary.
 That token gains haste.

    Equip |mana_5|